pquiring/jfcraft/readme.txt

 Some parts of the game are complete but much is still left to do.
 See todo.txt and bugs.txt for a full list.

-The controls are like the original.
-Plus a few extras for testing: c = toggle flying mode r/f = fly up/down (no clipping)

-The server includes a VoIP comm system similar to TeamSpeak.
+The server includes a VoIP communication system.
 Hold in the right CTRL key to talk (PTT).

 Commands: